Want a test for COVID-19? Fresno County residents need to meet certain criteria

 FRESNO, Calif.
-(KGPE) – Kits to test people for COVID-19 are available in Fresno County, but not everyone meets the criteria right now.
+(KSEE) – Kits to test people for COVID-19 are available in Fresno County, but not everyone meets the criteria right now.

 Joe Prado with Fresno County’s Department of Public Health said they’re prioritizing certain at high-risk patients.